railsware/mailtrap-python/README.md

 This Python package offers integration with the [official API](https://api-docs.mailtrap.io/) for [Mailtrap](https://mailtrap.io).

-Quickly add email sending functionality to your Python application with Mailtrap.
+Add email sending functionality to your Python application quickly with Mailtrap.

 ## Compatibility with previous releases